There's something irresistable-ish about 'em."

-He can't stand the person/situation and wishes for his old routine.
-When he gets his old routine back, he suddenly realizes he misses that person a lot and does everything in his power to get her back.
-Usually, happens when a bickering pair become Vitriolic Best Buds, or generate an Aww, Look!
+They can't stand the person/situation and wishes for his old routine.
+When he gets his old routine back, they suddenly realizes they miss that person a lot and does everything in their power to get her back.
+Usually, happens when a bickering pair become Vitriolic Best Buds, or generate an Aw, Look!
 They Really Do Love Each Other situation, whether it's a fraternal sort of love among buddies, or romantic love.

 See also Odd Couple.

 - Bludgeoning Angel Dokuro-chan.
 This trope occurs despite the fact that the titular character spends most of her time "accidentally" killing the male lead and then reversing the process (and that's "accidentally" with a large helping of sadistic glee).

 - Jeremy and Ian from A Cruel God Reigns.
 Jeremy tells Ian that he needs to see him because Ian is the only one to know that he is a murderer and why he did it.
 To the point that when they do not see each other Jeremy just about loses it.
 Additionally, Ian, though knowing their relationship is not a healthy one, cannot focus his studies or anything else when Jeremy does not see him.

 - Light Yagami of Death Note seems to have this relationship with L to some degree.
 He spends much of their time together monologuing about how much he hates L and how many of L's strange quirks drive him crazy, until he actually manages to kill L. After that...
 Light doesn't hate him anywhere near so much and even seems to miss him to some degree.

 - Not only that, but L is the person Light sees standing by his side as he's dying.